What Are I-Bonds and Why You Should Buy Them in 2023

 Why buy I-Bonds now?

 High interest rates.
-Because of the current inflation rates, I-Bonds are paying the highest variable rate ever until October 2022.
+Because of the current inflation rates, I-Bonds are paying high variable rates.

 The current fixed rate is